 This document is the property of GigaDevice Semiconductor Inc. and its subsidiaries (the "Company").
-This document, including any product of the Company described in this document (the "Product"), is owned by the Company according to the laws of the People's Republic of China and other applicable laws.
-The Company reserves all rights under such laws and no Intellectual Property Rights are transferred (either wholly or partially) or licensed by the Company (either expressly or impliedly) herein.
-The names and brands of third party referred thereto (if any) are the property of their respective owner and referred to for identification purposes only.
+This document, including any product of the Company described in this document (the "Product"), is owned by the Company according to the laws of the People's Republic of China and other applicable laws. if any) are the property of their respective owners and referred to for identification purposes only.